zunda-arrow/zunda-arrow.github.io/src/pages/oop.md

 ---
 layout: ../layouts/blog_post.astro
-title: What exactly is OOP?
+title: You can't write clean code without OOP
 ---

 OOP is hated by a lot of programmers.
 They'll tell you inheritence